EffectOrientedProgramming/book/Chapters/05_Managing_Failure.md

    we are never sure that we have found all the failure paths in our application
 - It is difficult or impossible to retry an operation if it fails.

-Exceptions were a valiant attempt to produce a consistent error-reporting interface, and they are better than what came before.
+Exceptions were a valiant attempt to produce a consistent failure-reporting interface, and they are better than what came before.
 You just don't know what you're going to get when you use exceptions.

 ## Error Handling with ZIO

-ZIO enables more powerful, uniform error-handling.
+ZIO enables more powerful, uniform failure-handling.

 ```scala 3 mdoc:invisible
 import zio.*